ILI Hub Logo

 About The Inclusive Labor Institute

-The Global Fairness Initiative’s Inclusive Labor Institute (ILI) is a worker-centered knowledge and action hub on the conditions and experience of work for the world's 2 billion+ workers in informal economy.
+The Global Fairness Initiative's Inclusive Labor Institute (ILI) is a worker-centered knowledge and action hub on the conditions and experience of work for the world's 2 billion+ workers in the informal economy.

 Who We Are